jreusser/aural-player/NewREADME.md

 If you're an audiophile who needs each track to sound a certain way, you'll appreciate the built-in effects and AU plugin support.
 Aural also remembers your sound settings per track!

 Make the app uniquely yours by trying its several fun theming options!
+With a modular UI and multiple app presentation modes, you can mold Aural to fit onto your desktop just the way you want.

 ## Key features